gavinlyonsrepo/ST7735_TFT_RPI/README.md

 **PCB Version**

-It may  work on other TFT displays using the different init functions, but not tested.
+It should work on other TFT displays using the different init functions, but not tested.
 In the header file in USER OPTION 1 PCB_TYPE select your PCB. default is red.
 User can adjust pixel height, pixel width and screen offsets in the header file.